softworkz/embyuserwiki/Parental Controls.md

 ![](images/server/users16.png)

-To create a schedule, click the **Add Schedule** button.
-Once a schedule is assigned, the user will only be able to access the server during those listed times.
+To add schedules, click the **Add Schedule** button.
+Once schedules are assigned, the user will only be able to access the server during those listed times.

 **Note**: Access schedules cannot be created on administrator accounts.